THE BALLPARKS

 The Savior in Denim.

 Charlie Finley finally gave up on the A’s in 1980.
-Out went the combative, frugal owner; in came Levi’s lord Walter Haas, who represented a 180-dgree switch by displaying kind generosity with both his personality and wallet.
+Out went the combative, frugal owner; in came Levi’s lord Walter Haas, who represented a 180-degree switch by displaying kind generosity with both his personality and wallet.
 Haas was also astute enough to bring in young marketing wizard Andy Dolich to re-awaken the Coliseum from its emptied-out slumber of the Finley years.
 Between Haas’ loosening of the purse strings and Dolich’s ingenuity, the A’s transformed overnight.
 Haas seemed to spend more in a day than Finley did over a decade, clogging the airwaves with a spry, crackerjack TV commercial campaign that connected with savvy Bay Area consumers; one ad showed A’s manager Billy Martin working behind a ticket booth and encouraging fans to buy seats with his special brand of tough love.

 The new attitude didn’t stop once inside the Coliseum.
 Dolich realized that not everyone attending baseball games was there just for the game, and so he created side attractions such as play areas for toddlers and a youth baseball skills pavilion where, among other things, kids could see how fast and/or accurately they could throw a pitch.
 Sidebars like these are common at most ballparks today, but in 1981 they were trendsetting.
 “We kind of patterned ourselves after Disneyland,” Dolich would later tell the New York Times

 Purists may have abhorred Dolich’s inventions, but business is business and the A’s were insistent on filling up the Coliseum.
 They succeeded.
 Season ticket sales went from barely a few hundred in Finley’s last years to 16,000 under Haas.
-Revving up the fans in the stands was Crazy George, an assertive cheerleader brought up from soccer’s San Jose Earthquakes who specialized in leading cheers and chants from the crowd while banging a drum and snarling at opposing players on the field.
-One of Crazy George’s more popular tricks was to get fans in three adjacent sections to stand up with their arms raised, one after the other; during one sold out game in 1981, the fans took matters into their own hands and continued the routine completely around the stadium.
+Revving up the fans in the stands was Krazy George, an assertive cheerleader brought up from soccer’s San Jose Earthquakes who specialized in leading cheers and chants from the crowd while banging a drum and snarling at opposing players on the field.
+One of Krazy George’s more popular tricks was to get fans in three adjacent sections to stand up with their arms raised, one after the other; during one sold out game in 1981, the fans took matters into their own hands and continued the routine completely around the stadium.
 Though it’s fiercely debated to this day by people from the Pacific Northwest to Mexico, this was thought to be the birth of The Wave.

 The Haas regime not only was good, it was lucky.
 The Raiders, under the obstinate rule of Brooklyn native Al Davis, took a page out of Walter O’Malley’s money-versus-more-money playbook and moved the team to Los Angeles after 1981—dreaming, just as the Dodgers had back in 1958, of profit-laden bliss.
 Coliseum officials desperately tried everything to keep the Raiders from leaving, including a dubious claim of eminent domain, but Davis prevailed in court, packed up and left.

 The Raiders’ departure left the A’s with the Coliseum all to themselves—and they took great advantage.
 While the team wasn’t able to bring the fans closer to the action—that would have taken a rebuild of massive proportions—it did make them feel more at home.
 Concession choices were considerably widened with brand-name participants such as Round Table Pizza.
 A hand-operated out-of-town scoreboard was installed as “yuppies” increasingly yearned for old-timey baseball charm.
 And the Coliseum was one of the first major league venues to install Diamond Vision, a modestly sized video screen placed behind center field that showed bloopers, highlights and other entertaining features—which, unfortunately, also included dot racing.
-It may have paled against the massive hi-def boards seen today, but it was quite cutting-edge for the time.
+It may have paled against the massive hi-def boards seen today, but it was cutting-edge for the time.

 Concourse and section wayfinding at Oakland Coliseum